LastAncientOne/Mathematics_for_Machine_Learning/README.md

 Use jupyter notebook

-## List of Mathematics
+## List of Mathematics:
 Basic Mathemathics
+Geometry
 Probability
 Calculus
 Linear Algebra

+## Author:
+Tin Hang

 ### Will add more...